 During treatment, small (painless) needles are placed under the skin.
 These are at strategic points to provide improved health.
 Many dog owners are leery of treatment.
 This can be for a variety of reasons such as the dog’s inability to sit comfortably for several minutes.
 Veterinary acupuncturists have demonstrated canine acupuncture can be done in as little as a minute.

 The longest acupuncture session I have seen has been about 30 minutes.
 This fact is often relieving the concerns of most dog owners.
 Through encouragement and companionship, many dogs will successfully experience canine acupuncture without incident in the office.
 But, what are the therapeutic benefits to the dog?

-Following canine acupuncture, dog owners report an improvement in the very minor ailments which afflict dogs on a daily basis.
-With specific canine acupuncture treatments, dogs suffering from weight control, gastrointestinal complications and even depression, will find relief often in as little as one treatment.
+Following treatment, dog owners report an improvement in the very minor ailments which afflict dogs on a daily basis.
+With condition specific canine acupuncture treatment dogs see a wide variety of benefits.
+These benefits range from dogs suffering from weight control, gastrointestinal complications and even depression.
+Often in as little as one treatment.
 Upon completion of a canine acupuncture treatment session, the relaxation affect may lead to several days of relaxation for your dog.